amanmishra19coder/100day-code-language-/README.md

 # day 14
 ## Write a program to print the sum of the first n odd numbers.
 ## Write a program to print the product of even numbers from 1 to n.
+# day 15
+## Write a program to calculate the factorial of a number.
+## Write a program to reverse a given number.